Ein Hardalit is one of the springs that feed Nahal Kziv

 We will turn left again to Kibbutz Cabri and immediately after the gate turn left again towards our excellent lunch at the Adelina restaurant.

-Inside what was once the first Culture House of Kibbutz Cabri, is Adelina restaurant with its cozy rustic-European style and large patio overlooking banana plantations seemingly floating in the distance.
-Chef Rushdi Daquar and his skilled staff, serve a diverse menu combining flavors and ingredients from the Galilee with Spanish-Catalan cuisine.
+In the building that was the first “cultural house” of Kibbutz Cabri, there is the Adelina restaurant, with a warm and cozy rustic-European design and a large patio-terrace facing a sea of banana plantations that seem to float in space.
+Chef Roshdi Dakwar and his skilled team serve a successful menu that combines the flavors and ingredients of the Galilee with Spanish-Catalan cuisine.

 Need a little something sweet to finish?
 Buza ice cream is the answer!
 Turn left at the Cabri intersection towards Tarshiha and enjoy the heavenly flavors of Buza ice cream.